 Myth 3: The law requires complex forms for a road closure and councils need to sign off every detail

 For most small parties in quiet streets and where you need to close a road, all your council needs to know is where and when the road closure will take place (if you need one) so they can plan around it (for example, so emergency services know).
-They will need a few weeks’ advance notice as they will need to put in place a traffic regulation order.
+They will need around 6 weeks’ advance notice as they will need to put in place a temporary traffic regulation order.

 If councils really need more information, they will contact organisers, but they are expected to take a ‘light touch’ approach.
 If your council asks for excessive information, you should challenge them.

 Alternatively, you can keep the road open and organise a gathering or ‘Street Meet’ on private land, such as a driveway or front garden, without any requirement to fill in council forms.
 Residents should speak to their council about plans.
 The Street Party site has some excellent guidance on how to hold a Street Meet.

 Myth 4: The law requires a fee to be charged for a road closure

 Myth 5: It’s too late to ask for a road closure

 Some councils set deadlines to help them manage their work, which is why it’s best to ask six weeks in advance.
 But there are no deadlines in law, so if they seem unreasonable ask your council to be flexible.
-If you can’t or don’t want to close your road, you could plan a simpler Street Meet (see Myth 3 above).
+If you can’t or don’t want to close your road, you could plan a simpler Street Meet at short notice (see Myth 3 above).

 Myth 6: You need to buy expensive road signs

 Myth 7: You need expensive insurance

 There is no requirement from central government to have public liability insurance.
-Many councils do not insist on it so you should challenge those who do.
+Many councils may recommend it but do not insist on it so you should challenge those who do.